 You may have mastered clear communication with customers over the phone, but you need to foster the same dialogue within your remote team.
 Harvard Business Review suggests that employees actually overcommunicate when working in dispersed teams.
 If your boss forgets to answer a question over email or Slack, ask it again to ensure everyone is on the same page.

-It’s also important to.
+It’s also important to bring a positive intention to remote conversations with colleagues and your managers.
 Without the benefit of an in-person dialogue, it’s easy for a tone to seem too harsh or blunt.
 Harvard Business Review recommends defaulting to the friendlier and warmer way of saying something when communicating online.

 Leverage tools of the trade